 Moses understood that leading the people on their journey was impossible without the presence of God.
 Thus, in Exodus 33:15 he says, “If Your presence does not go [with us,] do not lead us up from here.”
 The lesson is powerful: Having God is better than having what God gives.
 Seeing God in all His glory is the primary goal of worship.
 It’s not about how we do or don’t feel.
 The privilege of Christianity is God Himself.
 Beholding His glory must be our agenda.

 Our tendency to make worship about ourselves is not new.
-Verse 15 of 2 Corinthians 3 describes the religious leaders of Jesus’ day this way: “But to this day whenever Moses is read, a veil lies over their heart.”
+2 Corinthians 3:15 describes the religious leaders of Jesus’ day this way: “But to this day whenever Moses is read, a veil lies over their heart.”
 In other words, you can’t see the glory of God and worship yourself at the same time.
-Verse 16 presents a better alternative: “whenever a person turns to the Lord, the veil is taken away.”
+2 Corinthians 3:16 presents a better alternative: “whenever a person turns to the Lord, the veil is taken away.”
 Focusing our hearts on Christ is the key.

 Beware of subtle diversions that diminish God rather than exalt Him.
 We trivialize God when:

 • we evaluate the worship of others rather than express worship ourselves;

 • we seek to attract people rather than God;